 7.0 Capstone units

-A capstone unit provides students with an opportunity to apply the knowledge and skills learned throughout their degree.
+A capstone unit provides students with an opportunity to consolidate, integrate and apply the knowledge and skills learned throughout their degree.

 Placed at the end of a degree, a capstone unit involves assessments that emulate professional practice by combining disciplinary knowledge and generic skills.

-Capstone subjects often require more active participation than other subjects.
+Capstone units often require more active participation than other units.